MMINAIL/mminail.github.io/README.md

 # mminail.github.io

-Hello: You have reached the Central Working Repo (CWR) of the MMINAIL.
-This Central Working Repo is an expanding Concepts Library.
+The Concepts Library is a hub for over sixty (60) Working Repos under the penumbra of the MMINAIL.

+We are constantly expanding our horizon.

-The Concepts Library is an open source project so feel free to fork the repo, propose a few edits, and send me a pull request, if you wish.
-Thank you.
-Robert.
+The MMINAIL is an open source project.

+So, feel free to fork the repo, propose a few edits, and send us a pull request.